appskyeric/appsky-cordova-plugin-media-capture/README.md

 ### Properties

-- __limit__: The maximum number of video clips the device's user can capture in a single capture operation.
+- **limit**: The maximum number of video clips the device's user can capture in a single capture operation.
 The value must be greater than or equal to 1 (defaults to 1).

-- __duration__: The maximum duration of a video clip, in seconds.
+- **duration**: The maximum duration of a video clip, in seconds.

+- **cameraDirection**: Pick camera direction.
+Accepted values are 1 (for front camera) and 0 (for back camera).
+Or you can use the constants (window.MediaCapture.CAMERA_FRONT or window.MediaCapture.CAMERA_BACK)

 ### Example

-    // limit capture operation to 3 video clips var options = { limit: 3 };
+    // limit capture operation to 3 video clips var options = { limit: 3, cameraDirection: window.MediaCapture.CAMERA_FRONT };

     navigator.device.capture.captureVideo(captureSuccess, captureError, options);

 ### iOS Quirks

-- The __limit__ property is ignored.
+- The **limit** property is ignored.
 Only one video is recorded per invocation.

 ### Android Quirks

-- Android supports an additional __quality__ property, to allow capturing video at different qualities.
+- Android supports an additional **quality** property, to allow capturing video at different qualities.
 A value of `1` ( the default ) means high quality and value of `0` means low quality, suitable for MMS messages.
   See [here](http://developer.android.com/reference/android/provider/MediaStore.html#EXTRA_VIDEO_QUALITY) for more details.

 ### Example ( Android w/ quality )